-The petitions process allows members of the public to have direct influence on the political process and to raise concerns that are important to them.
+The petition process allows members of the public to have direct influence on the political process and to raise concerns that are important to them.
 A petition is defined as a communication in writing or using an electronic facility which is signed by the appropriate number of qualifying persons.

 What can a petition be about?